katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 If you use the ``BaseFileCacheModule``, you must implement ``_load`` and ``_dump`` methods that will be called from the base class methods ``get`` and ``set``.

-If your cache plugin stores JSON, use ``AnsibleJSONEncoder`` in the ``_dump`` or ``set`` method  and ``AnsibleJSONDecoder`` in the ``_load`` or ``get`` method.
+If your cache plugin stores JSON, use ``AssibleJSONEncoder`` in the ``_dump`` or ``set`` method  and ``AssibleJSONDecoder`` in the ``_load`` or ``get`` method.

-For example cache plugins, see the source code for the `cache plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/cache>`_.
+For example cache plugins, see the source code for the `cache plugins included with Assible Core <https://github.com/assible/assible/tree/devel/lib/assible/plugins/cache>`_.

 .. _developing_callbacks:

 Callback plugins
 ----------------

-Callback plugins add new behaviors to Ansible when responding to events.
+Callback plugins add new behaviors to Assible when responding to events.
 By default, callback plugins control most of the output you see when running the command line programs.

 To create a callback plugin, create a new class with the Base(Callbacks) class as the parent:

 .. code-block:: python

-  from ansible.plugins.callback import CallbackBase
+  from assible.plugins.callback import CallbackBase

   class CallbackModule(CallbackBase):
       pass

 From there, override the specific methods from the CallbackBase that you want to provide a callback for.
-For plugins intended for use with Ansible version 2.0 and later, you should only override methods that start with ``v2``.
+For plugins intended for use with Assible version 2.0 and later, you should only override methods that start with ``v2``.
-For a complete list of methods that you can override, please see ``__init__.py`` in the `lib/ansible/plugins/callback <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_ directory.
+For a complete list of methods that you can override, please see ``__init__.py`` in the `lib/assible/plugins/callback <https://github.com/assible/assible/tree/devel/lib/assible/plugins/callback>`_ directory.

-The following is a modified example of how Ansible's timer plugin is implemented, but with an extra option so you can see how configuration works in Ansible version 2.4 and later:
+The following is a modified example of how Assible's timer plugin is implemented, but with an extra option so you can see how configuration works in Assible version 2.4 and later:

 .. code-block:: python

-  # Make coding more python3-ish, this is required for contributions to Ansible
+  # Make coding more python3-ish, this is required for contributions to Assible
   from __future__ import (absolute_import, division, print_function)
   __metaclass__ = type

-  # not only visible to ansible-doc, it also 'declares' the options the plugin requires and how to configure them.
+  # not only visible to assible-doc, it also 'declares' the options the plugin requires and how to configure them.
   DOCUMENTATION = '''
     callback: timer
     callback_type: aggregate